 Operations at our old site on Marion Avenue ceased once City Council terminated our lease rather than undertake long-discussed plans of transfer and repairs.
 Our search for a new location has taken much longer than we hoped because of our requirements for a large space at a sustainable cost, but we are now finalizing details of a not-for-profit co-op, the Forster Community Hub, located at 749 Felix Ave., Windsor ON N9C 3K9.
 The Bridge company has been generously working with us and other charities to turn the facility into an exciting and independent community centre in Sandwich.
 Final details are being ironed out, and the public announcement at a press conference is waiting for the legal organization of the non-profit co-op and we plan our big move of material and equipmemt into Forster at the end of October.
-Once our long-term lease agreement with the Detroit International Bridge Company (DIBC) not long after that, we plan a press conference to make the transition official.
+Once our long-term lease agreement with the Detroit International Bridge Company (DIBC) is completed not long after that, we plan a press conference to make the transition official.
 Everything seems to be moving forward as needed, but we do need help for the move.
 Please see panel on the right-hand side for details.

 On Friday, April 29, St. Clair College students in a design classes by Professors Teresa Taylor, Patrick Redko, and Nicholas Kuipers presented 19 projects on exhibit design for Science City in a school like Forster.
 The presentations ran all day in the fourth-floor Port of Windsor room of the St. Clair College building on Riverside Dr. W. (the former Cleary building).

 Our experience during the past ten years of operation, when welcomed thousands of school classes and about 100,000 visitors, demonstrates our important role in advancing the understanding and appreciation of science in the region and has reinforced our conviction to rebuild and reopen, bigger and better than ever, so that we can continue our important educational mission inspiring and entertaining children of all ages.